How To Hire a Realtor To Sell Your Home: Who Has What It Takes?

 How much will a Realtor cost me?

 Real estate agents are paid a commission — a percent of the property’s sale price — when you sell your home.
-If there is a listing agent and a buyer’s agent, that commission is typically split to cover both agents’ fees, and it’s customary for the seller to pay both.
+If there is a listing agent and a buyer’s agent, both of them receive a commission on the sale of the property.

-In 2022, FSBO homes sold for a median price of $310,000 compared to agent-assisted sales with a median sale price of $405,000, according to NAR data.
-In the comparison scenario below, we’ll use a 5% commission.
+According to NAR’s 2023 report, FSBO homes sold for a median price of $310,000 compared to agent-assisted sales with a median sale price of $405,000, according to NAR data.
+In the comparison scenario below, we’ll use a 3% commission.

 Still, the commission rate for using an agent is significant, and not all agents are created equal.
 So, it’s critical to hire someone worth their salt — and the money you’ll pay them.